Red Grouper

 Handy Seafood Incorporated United States Maryland

-HUL KIN Mexico, United States Yucatán
+HULKIN Mexico, United States Yucatán

 Imperial Seafood and Shellfish Inc. United States Ohio